Freshly Squeezed by Ed Stein for December 31, 2014

 8. Missing large

-kattbailey about 9 years ago
+kattbailey over 9 years ago

 Coming in late, but the people who were hit with major expenses when one developed cancer (wiping out savings) and the other was put into forced retirement before the other was well enough to work are not at fault for not having more than 30-year olds whose start was helped by parents who were offering tuition or other assistance based on them working and being able to grow the savings from both continuing their jobs